Bacolod City, the Philippines

 Originally, the ground floor of the house was an open garage where my grandfather parked his buggy; the horse had a shed behind the house.
 But in another time and with another man in the house, the space was walled in.
 It became my father’s office.
 For a while, my dad was in the book business, but the venture tanked.
-I had more carefree memories in it though: counting boxes of a particular brand of soap for Barry so he could win a sponsorship to a Boy Scout jamboree in Norway (he won it!) and using our black rotary-dial telephone to make phone pals.
+I had more carefree memories in it though: counting boxes of a particular brand of soap for Barry so he could win a sponsorship to a Boy Scout jamboree in Norway (he won it!) and using our black rotary telephone to make phone pals.

 When my dad moved to Manila for work, the first floor was unused for a time and was mostly left in darkness – to a child, it was the underworld where monsters lurked in the shadows.
 I would frantically run up the stairs because I imagined the devil grasping my heel.
 In retrospect, it could have been just my other brother, Raymond, scaring me.

 I also became a cineaste early in life.
 Every weekend we would go to the movies, either in State Theater or The Little Cinema.
 I took this interest home.
 Raymond and I constructed a miniature movie theater made of dominoes and other bric-a-brac.
 We would cut out movie ads from the newspaper every week to paste it on the facade as our “now showing”!
-Raymond took this hobby of putting titles on marquees to adulthood and to NYC where he produces Broadway shows.
-A love for any art form does inspire creation.
+Raymond took this hobby of putting titles on marquees to adulthood and to NYC where he produced Broadway shows.
+A love for any art form did inspire creation.

 All these childish things were done under the watchful stare of my grandfather’s portrait that dominated the library.
 He had an appreciation for the finer things in life that rubbed off on us.

-Surrounding the house are fruit-bearing trees, mostly planted by my grandfather.
+Surrounding the house were fruit-bearing trees planted by my grandfather.
 Unlike my elder brothers, I was too small to climb our mango and star apple trees.
 I settled for the petite water apple (makopa in Tagalog) and chico trees in the front yard.
 I may not have conquered those trees, but my creativity thrived under their shadow.
 Raymond and I built a little city made from leftover cement.
 We constructed miniature roads and a ship port; the mud puddle formed by a dripping faucet was our lake.
 It was also in these irrigation canals that I “water baptized” our puppies.
 I also dabbled in horticulture by growing my own yellow bells.
 Those were the days when you could be whatever you wanted to be.
 I somehow lost that childlike belief and discovering my professional destiny as an adult was considerably more challenging.

 It was also under these trees that I would hide from my grandmother.
 She would call for me from her window but I answered with silence.
 She would be frantic and scour the yard for me.
 I would not emerge from the shrubs until she was in tears.
-Alzheimer’s disease had started to demolish her mind by then; she actually thought I was her son.
+Alzheimer’s disease had started to demolish her mind by then; she thought I was her son.
 She had forgotten everyone else in the family, even my mother.
 I loved her and was very close to her, but I didn’t understand why I was the only person she knew – so I taunted her with my impish pranks.

 PS: Here’s the song that inspired me to write this post: